 The State limits the amount of general obligation debt that schools can issue to 15 percent of the assessed value of all taxable property within the School District's boundaries.
 If the School District issues "qualified debt" (i.e., debt backed by the State of Michigan), such obligations are not subject to this debt limit.
 The School District has no outstanding unqualified general obligation debt.

-Other obligations include accrued vacation pay, sick leave, and capital leases.
+Other obligations include bus loans payable, school loan revolving fund, and compensated absences.
 We present more detailed information about our long-term liabilities in the notes to the financial statements.

 Economic Factors and Next Year's Budgets and Rates